RAMshades/AcousticsML/README.md

 Determine features importance for supervised models and evaluate performance to determine where pitfalls may occur.

 ### 6.3 [Deep Learning](6_3_ExplainableAI-DeepLearning.ipynb)
-Visualize key distinctions in model activations for given inputs and evaluate how deep learning model's interpret observe and interpret data.
+Visualize key distinctions in model activations for given inputs and evaluate how deep learning models interpret observe and interpret data.

 ## Reference
 [PyTorch Tutorial](https://github.com/yunjey/pytorch-tutorial/tree/master)